simonemberton/Introduction_to_Creative_Coding/Week_18/README.md

 ## Step 6: Stretch goal: Integrate the webcam image with the line drawing

 Well done if you have got this far.
-At the moment we can't see the webcam image beacause we commented out. because it re draws every frame it obscures our drawing.
+At the moment we can't see the webcam image beacause we commented it out.
+It re-draws every frame so would obscure our drawing (uncomment it to try this).

 So try to work out a way to save the the (coordinates) of the drawing and redraw them every frame...

 <p align="left">
 <img src="./images/hands-final.jpg" alt="me" width="50%"/>